-In our experience, the skills are most effective when taught systematically.
-In fact this is what is distinctive about an I Matter Journey.
+In our experience, the concepts set out in the I Matter Learning Journey are most effective and impactful when taught systematically. in the specified order In fact this is what is distinctive about an I Matter Journey.
+If you are not teaching the ideas in the specified order, it is not an I Matter Journey.
 Participants revisit a lot of important ideas in a very structured way, in a carefully selected order.
 This ensures really solid foundations which equips them later to understand how to be effective in more complex situations.
 Learning in a group introduces lots of opportunities for learning from others.
 However, with a licence to work directly with clients using our resources, specific ideas can be tailored and personalised much more when taught individually.

 My clients have particular needs, can I adapt the I Matter resources to help them understand?

 The core written materials are copyrighted and cannot be changed, but we like to work with our network to ensure the experience meets diverse needs.
 We encourage our Leads to be creative with their group teaching.
 If needing simpler graphics for posters, or with other languages we can be contacted with our suggestions.
 You know your clients and how they will learn best and we want to work with you.
 We stipulate that you keep the same "concepts" or ideas represented in different posters.
 If you want to use individual concepts that you have used from I Matter Training in your own training for others then please make sure to reference where you have learned the ideas including both from the I Matter Framework Training and from the initial researchers whose ideas these concepts represent.